 You'll find sports meets of every kind.
 They love the competition and do not lack spectators.

 Cross Country Skiing Competition in Norway

-How is the weather in Norway and do they have places to go skiing?
+How is the weather in Norway and where do they ski?
+The answer to that is...Everywhere!!!

 It is normal to see lots of snow aficionados, young and old, enjoying their skis all winter long.